openstack-archive/infra-manual/doc/source/zuulv3.rst

 Every job in Zuul has a parent, except for jobs which we call *base jobs*.
 A base job is intended to handle fundamental tasks like setting up git repositories and archiving logs.
-You probably won't be creating base jobs -- we expect to have very few of them, and they can only be created in the ``project-config`` repository.
+You probably won't be creating base jobs; we expect to have very few of them, and they can only be created in the ``project-config`` repository.
 Instead, all other jobs inherit from, at the very least, one of the base jobs.